 9.6 OEM Programs.
 If Customer participates in cost-sharing or other promotional programs with an original equipment manufacturer (an “OEM”), then the fees in an Order will be billed in accordance with the agreement that Customer has with such OEM.
 In the event the OEM discontinues the program for any reason, or Customer or the OEM terminates Customer’s participation in the program for any reason, Customer will be solely responsible for all fees contained in the Order.

 10.2 Compliance by Customer.
 Without prejudice to DealerSocket audit rights pursuant to this section, upon DealerSocket’s request Customer will document and certify that its’ use of the Products is in full conformity with the use rights granted under the Agreement.
-During the term of any Order and for a period of one year following its termination or cancellation, Customer must maintain and make available to DealerSocket, upon ten days’ written notice, records sufficient to permit DealerSocket or DealerSocket’s independent auditor to verify Customer’s compliance with the Agreement.
+During the term of any Order and for a period of one year following its termination or cancellation, Customer must maintain and make available to DealerSocket, upon ten (10) days’ written notice, records sufficient to permit DealerSocket or DealerSocket’s independent auditor to verify Customer’s compliance with the Agreement.
 Customer agrees to provide access to personnel, systems, and information in a timely manner as requested by DealerSocket to complete the compliance verification.
 If the audit reveals Customer is not in compliance with the Agreement, Customer agrees to reimburse DealerSocket’s reasonable costs and expenses of such verification process (including, but not limited to the fees of an independent auditor), and Customer will promptly cure any noncompliance, including, without limitation, payment of all Product fees accrued during the period of noncompliance.
 The rights and remedies provided in this section are in addition to any other rights DealerSocket may have at law or equity or under the Agreement.

 10.3 Survival.
-Sections 1.5, 2.2, 4.2, 4.7, 4.8, 5, 6, 7, and 8.2 will survive termination or cancellation of any Order.
+Sections 1.5, 2.2, 2.3, 4.2, 4.7, 4.8, 5, 6, 7, and 8.2 will survive termination or cancellation of any Order.

 10.5 Reference.
 Customer agrees to be available for reference calls, site visits, publication interviews, marketing case studies and other potential activities.

 10.7 Choice of Law; .
 The Agreement will be governed by and construed in accordance with the laws of the State of Texas, without giving effect to principles of conflicts of law.
 Venue for any litigation will be in the courts of appropriate jurisdiction in Irving, Texas.
-The prevailing party will be entitled to receive from the other party its attorney’s fees and costs incurred in connection with any action or proceeding.

 10.8 Severability Waiver.
 In the event any provision hereof is deemed invalid or unenforceable by any court or governmental agency of competent jurisdiction, such provision will be deemed severed from the Agreement and all remaining provisions will be afforded full force and effect as if such severed provision had never been a provision hereof.
 No consent or waiver, express or implied, by any party to or of any breach by the other in the performance by the other of its obligations hereunder will be deemed or construed to be a consent or waiver to or of any other breach in the performance by such other party of the same or any other obligation of such party hereunder.